davidchatting/Approximate/README.md

 }
 ```

-The Proximate Device Handler is set by `setProximateDeviceHandler()` that takes a `DeviceHandler` callback function parameter (here `onCloseByDevice`) that will be called in the case that one of these events occurs for a device in proximity:
+The Proximate Device Handler is set by `setProximateDeviceHandler()`, it takes a `DeviceHandler` callback function parameter (here `onCloseByDevice`) and a value for the `rssiThreshold` parameter that describes range that we consider to be in proximity (here `APPROXIMATE_PERSONAL_RSSI`).
+[RSSI](https://en.wikipedia.org/wiki/Received_signal_strength_indication) is a measure of WiFi signal strength used here to estimate proximity.
+It is measured in [dBm](https://en.wikipedia.org/wiki/DBm) and at close proximity (where the reception is good) its value will approach zero, as the signal degrades over distance and through objects and walls, the value will fall - for instance an RSSI of -50 represents a relatively strong signal.
+The library predefined four values of `rssiThreshold` for use, that borrow from the language of [proxemics](https://en.wikipedia.org/wiki/Proxemics):

+* `APPROXIMATE_INTIMATE_RSSI` -20 (10 centimetres)
+* `APPROXIMATE_PERSONAL_RSSI` -40 (1 metre)
+* `APPROXIMATE_SOCIAL_RSSI`   -60 (4 metres)
+* `APPROXIMATE_PUBLIC_RSSI`   -80 (8 metres)

+These values are extremely approximate and represent the highest values that might be achieved at these ranges. `rssiThreshold` can be defined numerically and if it is not set `setProximateDeviceHandler()` defaults to a value of `APPROXIMATE_PERSONAL_RSSI`.

+The callback function `onCloseByDevice()` receives both a pointer to a `Device` and a `Approximate::DeviceEvent` for each new observation - here the events `Approximate::ARRIVE` and `Approximate::DEPART` cause the device's [MAC address](https://en.wikipedia.org/wiki/MAC_address) to be printed out.
+MAC addresses are the primary way in which the Approximate library identifies network devices.

+There are four event types that a `DeviceHandler` will see:

-* `Approximate::ARRIVE` once when the device first arrives in proximity
+* `Approximate::ARRIVE` once when the device first arrives in proximity (only for Proximate Device Handlers)
-* `Approximate::DEPART` once when the device departs and is no longer seen in proximity
+* `Approximate::DEPART` once when the device departs and is no longer seen in proximity (only for Proximate Device Handlers)
 * `Approximate::SEND` every time the device sends (uploads) data
-* `Approximate::RECEIVE` every time the device receives (downloads) data - however, unless the router is also in proximity, RECEIVE events will not be seen
+* `Approximate::RECEIVE` every time the device receives (downloads) data (rarely for Proximate Device Handlers, unless the router is also in proximity)

-`setProximateDeviceHandler()` has two further optional parameters that define how proximity is managed, the full definition is:
+The full definition for `setProximateDeviceHandler()` is:

 ```
 void Approximate::setProximateDeviceHandler(DeviceHandler deviceHandler, int rssiThreshold = APPROXIMATE_PERSONAL_RSSI, int lastSeenTimeoutMs = 60000);
 ```

-The parameter `rssiThreshold` defines the RSSI threshold value that is considered to be in proximity.
-[RSSI](https://en.wikipedia.org/wiki/Received_signal_strength_indication) is a measure of WiFi signal strength used to estimate proximity.
-While `rssiThreshold` can be defined numerically, four predefined vales are available for use, borrowing from the language of [proxemics](https://en.wikipedia.org/wiki/Proxemics):

-* `APPROXIMATE_INTIMATE_RSSI`
-* `APPROXIMATE_PERSONAL_RSSI`
-* `APPROXIMATE_SOCIAL_RSSI`
-* `APPROXIMATE_PUBLIC_RSSI`

-`APPROXIMATE_PERSONAL_RSSI` is the default value.

 The parameter `lastSeenTimeoutMs` defines how quickly (in milliseconds) a device will be said to `DEPART` if it is unseen.
 While the `ARRIVE` event is triggered only once for a device, further observations will cause `SEND` and (sometimes) `RECEIVE` events; when these events stop and after a wait of `lastSeenTimeoutMs`, a `DEPART` event will then be generated.
 A suitable value will depend on the dynamics of the application and devices' use of the network.
 One minute (60,000 ms) is the default value.

-The callback function delivers both a pointer to a `Device` and a `Approximate::DeviceEvent` for each event.
-This example identifies the device by its [MAC address](https://en.wikipedia.org/wiki/MAC_address) and demonstrates the `Device::getMacAddressAsString()` function.
-MAC addresses are the primary way in which the Approximate library identifies network devices.

 ## Find My...  using an Active Device Handler
 Track down a device on your WiFi network using its signal strength ([RSSI](https://en.wikipedia.org/wiki/Received_signal_strength_indication)) and flash an LED faster the closer it is.